 Best Vegan Chocolate Chip Cookie Recipes

 While alpha gals can safely consume eggs (unless they have an additional egg allergy), many people living with alpha-gal cannot tolerate cow’s milk.
-Because they exclude all animal products – eggs and milk – vegan cookies are a good fit for alpha gals with a sweet tooth.
+Because they exclude all animal products – eggs, butter, and milk – vegan cookies are a good fit for alpha gals with a sweet tooth.
 Here are some of my favorite vegan chocolate chip cookie recipes, from classic to cutting-edge.

 Classic Chocolate Chip Cookies